slitvinov/taubench/README.md

-# TauBench
+## TauBench

 This is the alpha release of a unstructured grid benchmark.
 TauBench is a pseudo benchmark.
-The respective kernels are derived from Tau -- a Navier Stokes solver which has been developed at the german aerospace research DLR in germany.
+The respective kernels are derived from Tau -- a Navier Stokes solver which has been developed at the German aerospace research DLR in germany.
 The original flow solver is a three-dimensional parallel hybrid multigrid solver, which uses a finite volume scheme in order to solve the Reynolds-averaged Navier-Stokes equations.
 The benchmark itself doesn't do anything useful in terms of producing meaningful results - rather it is meant to mimic the run-time performance of the Tau solver.

-# INSTALL
+## INSTALL
 ~~~
 make
 ~~~